-The Volume Gateway presents your applications storage volumes using the iSCSI block protocol.
+The Volume Gateway presents your applications block storage volumes using the iSCSI protocol.
 Data written to these volumes can be asynchronously backed up as point-in-time snapshots of your volumes, and stored in the cloud as Amazon EBS snapshots.
-You can set the schedule for when snapshots occur or create them via the AWS Management Console or service API.
-Snapshots are incremental backups that capture only changed blocks.
+You can back up your on-premises Volume Gateway volumes using the service’s native snapshot scheduler or the AWS Backup service.
+In both the cases, volume backups are stored as Amazon EBS snapshots in AWS.
+These snapshots are incremental backups that capture only changed blocks.
 All snapshot storage is also compressed to minimize your storage charges.

 When connecting to the Volume Gateway with the iSCSI block interface, you can run the gateway in two modes: cached and stored.
 In cached mode, you store your primary data in Amazon S3 and retain your frequently accessed data locally in cache.
 With this mode, you can achieve substantial cost savings on primary storage, minimizing the need to scale your storage on-premises, while retaining low-latency access to your frequently accessed data.

 In stored mode, you store your entire data set locally, while making an asynchronous copy of your volume in Amazon S3 and point-in-time EBS snapshots.
 This mode provides durable and inexpensive offsite backups that you can recover locally, to another site or in Amazon EC2.